EpicOrange/riichi_advanced/documentation/riichi.md

 When tenpai, you may declare __riichi__.
 This means betting 1000 points, locking your hand, and telling everyone that you are near a win, which are all significant downsides.
 This is indicated on the board by a sideways discard.
 Once you declare riichi you are locked to discarding every tile you draw until you draw one of your winning tiles, or until someone discards one of your winning tiles.
 This makes riichi a bit of a gamble.
 The upside is that riichi is worth 1 han, the basic scoring unit. __All hands require 1 han to win__, making riichi very valuable.
 Hand conditions that give you han are called __yaku__, and riichi is one of the most common (occuring in around 41% of hands).

-If you manage to win before your next discard (after your riichi declaration discard), you earn a bonus yaku associated with riichi is called __ippatsu__, which is worth 1 han.
+If you manage to win before your next discard (after your riichi declaration discard), you earn a bonus yaku associated with riichi called __ippatsu__, which is worth 1 han.

 Some rare conditions in which you cannot riichi: you cannot riichi if you have less than 1000 points or if there are not enough tiles left in the wall for you to have a next draw.

+You also may not riichi if your hand is "open", but we will discuss that later.

 ## Furiten